Best Health Insurance for the Unemployed

 Why It’s Often the Best Option

-The ACA Marketplace remains one of the best ways for unemployed individuals to get comprehensive health coverage.
-All ACA plans include essential health benefits like doctor visits, hospital care, prescriptions, and preventive services, and no one can be denied coverage for pre-existing conditions.
+The ACA Marketplace remains one of the best ways for unemployed individuals to get comprehensive health coverage without a job.
+All ACA plans include essential health benefits, like doctor visits, hospital care, prescriptions, and preventive services, and no one can be denied coverage for pre-existing conditions.
+These can be an important factor in lieu of employer-sponsored coverage.

 If you’re exploring which insurers consistently offer top-performing ACA plans, our guide to the best health insurance companies compares leading carriers on affordability, customer service, and coverage quality.